ZhenchengLin/Lab3SubmitVerstion/main.md

 ```
 ### Option two: **`-i`**
 In example two I have choose to use `-i`.
-The `-i` option will be used to search for the given sentence that matches the word we search for and this is case insensitve.
+The `-i` option will be used to search for the given sentence that matches the string we search for and this is case insensitve.
 #### Example one
 It will be the same as calling option `-c`, but change the `-c` to `-i`.
 ```